StanfordAI4HI/off_policy_confounding/Readme.md

 This code runs with Python 3.7.
 Install requirements with `pip install -r requirements.txt`, or with `conda`.

 ### autism
-Directory `autism` contains the code for Autism SMART trial experiment. `Autism.ipynb` is a notebook that generates the data for Case I and Case II of this experiment.
-This simulator is adopted from [Comparing Dynamic Treatment Regimes Using Repeated-Measures Outcomes: Modeling Considerations in SMART Studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4876020/) Appendix B.
+Directory `autism` contains the code for Autism SMART trial experiment. `Autism.ipynb` is a notebook that generates the data for Case I, Case II and design sensitivity of this experiment.
+The simulator is adopted from [Comparing Dynamic Treatment Regimes Using Repeated-Measures Outcomes: Modeling Considerations in SMART Studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4876020/) Appendix B.

 ### sepsis
 The directory `sepsis` containts the code for the patinet sepsis experiments.
 The simulator is borrowed from [Oberst, Sontag](https://github.com/clinicalml/gumbel-max-scm).
 The directory contains